Visiting Alaska? Well…you can’t miss the scenic drive from Anchorage to Seward.

 2. Turnagain Arm – Beluga Point

 You can almost see a 180-degree view of Turnagain Arm and possibly view the bore tide.
-Beluga point Lookout is filled with scenic views of mountains, water and wildlife – a stop that can’t be missed on the drive from Anchorage to Seward.
+Beluga Point Lookout is filled with scenic views of mountains, water and wildlife – a stop that can’t be missed on the drive from Anchorage to Seward.

 This can be a quick stop – probably 10 minutes or so depending on how many photos you want to take.